top of page

 WW2 Royal Air Force & WAAF Uniform Details

-Recently released from the collection of a 30 year British and Canadian ww2 re-enactor, this lot of "Nightingale" uniforms was a pleasure to document.
+Recently released from the collection of a 30 year British and Canadian ww2 re-enactor, this lot of 3 "Nightingale" uniforms that show the service progression of Flying Officer E.S.
+Duncan from 1939 to 1963 - awarded the 1962 General Service Medal - whose records are available from Kew Gardens.

 Original WW2 No2 Uniform Battle Dress.
 Made by L Harris under government contract in 1943 and 1944.
 The jacket showed a little wear to the collar trim, but was in perfect condition, sporting Squadron Leader epaulet stripes and original medical corps collar pins.
 The trousers are a ladies cut with side buttoning and were in similar great condition.
 A post war ladies storm cap was inlcuded - which featured the Queen's crown on the cap badge - this would need changing out to the kings crown version for a true WW2 impression.

 The third uniform of the set was a post war "ward" set - again no changes from the wartime experience for the RAF and its affiliates.
-A "Tippet" with another set of Medical Corps collar pins, also came with WW2 issue epaulets - the difference being stay bright construction post war.
+A "Tippet" with another set of Medical Corps collar pins, also came with WW2 issue epaulets - the difference being stay bright insignia.
 A ward dress and apron were also included.

 bottom of page